Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 PLAZA: Keeps it interesting, you know?

 SAGAL: Yeah.
-Preferably, favorite thing we found out about you is that you played basketball in a team called the Pistol Shrimps.
+Preferably favorite thing we found out about you is that you play basketball in a team called the Pistol Shrimps.

 PLAZA: I play basketball, but I traded myself from the Pistol Shrimps to the Spice Squirrels last season.